lpq29743/lpq29743.github.io/_wiki/100_things_to_do_before_i_die.md

 55. Life: Help three friends to achieve their dreams
 56. Life: Help my brother to achieve his dream
 57. Life: Help my love to achieve her dream
-58. Life: Meditation
-    - 190605 -
-59. Career: Become a CTO
+58. Career: Become a CTO
-60. Career: Earn 1 million in one year
+59. Career: Earn 1 million in one year
-61. Career: Work for a Top100 IT company
+60. Career: Work for a Top100 IT company
-62. Career: Be a small boss
+61. Career: Be a small boss